 PROPOSAL 1.

 ELECTION OF DIRECTORS

 The Company currently has twelve directors.
+On April 25, 2007, Mr. John V. Rindlaub, whose term expires this year, notified the Board that he does not plan to stand for election at the Annual Meeting.
+The Board of Directors wishes to thank Mr. Rindlaub for his dedication and service to the Board over the past 11 years.
+The Company's Certificate of Incorporation provides that the Board of Directors shall be composed of no less than nine and no more than 15 directors.
+On April 25, 2007 the Board passed a resolution providing that the Company shall have 11 directors effective as of the Annual Meeting on June 12, 2007.
 The Company's Bylaws provide that the class of directors up for election this year shall serve a one-year term.
 Directors are elected to hold office until their successors are elected and qualified, or until resignation or removal in the manner provided in our Bylaws.
-Four directors are nominees for election this year and each has consented to serve a one-year term ending in 2008.
+Three directors are nominees for election this year and each has consented to serve a one-year term ending in 2008.
 The remaining directors will continue to serve the terms set out below.